ElenPetv/DataBasr/README.md

 - Delete
 - Editing

-It is part of university course project and created only for educational purposes.
+It is part of university course project, so created only for educational purposes.

 ## Building